WERN: History

 By the late 1960s, WHA-FM began airing some programming that was separate from 970 AM.
 Eventually, simulcasting was reduced and the FM station sought its own identity.
 The call letters became WERN in 1974.

 Because WHA-FM/WERN began broadcasting before current maximum levels were set by the Federal Communications Commission, the station's signal is grandfathered.
 It runs at a higher power for its height above average terrain (HAAT) than would be permitted today.
-It covers a large area which affords WPR News a strong signal across Southern Wisconsin and Northern Illinois including the Rockford area and Metro Milwaukee.

 As part of a major realignment of WPR's offerings which took effect on May 20, 2024; WHA and WERN became the flagships of the WPR News Network, successor to the Ideas Network.
-Two low-powered translators that served to improve WHA's coverage when that station dramatically reduces its power at sunset aired the all-classical WPR Music network after this realignment occurred.
-The change substantially improved coverage of NPR news programming in Madison, since WERN penetrates further into south-central Wisconsin, and into buildings, than the two translators.
+Two low-powered translators that served to improve WHA's nighttime coverage switched to the all-classical WPR Music network after this realignment occurred.
+The change substantially improved coverage of NPR news programming in Madison.
+WHA had begun nighttime operations in 1987, but must reduce its power to all-but unlistenable levels at night.
+For decades, WPR made up for this gap in coverage with translators, fringe coverage from neighboring stations, and later HD Radio subchannels.
+In contrast, WERN penetrates further into south-central Wisconsin, and into buildings, than the two translators.
+This allows WPR News to be heard at full power 24 hours a day on a strong signal covering much of Southern Wisconsin and Northern Illinois, including parts the Rockford area and parts of Metro Milwaukee.